Lilspartan/Gabir-Rebuild/posts/league-series.md

 ---
-title: 'The Series of the League'
+title: 'Penny Arcade Racing League Series Breakdown'
-subtitle: 'Learn about when and what different series in the League are'
+subtitle: 'Learn about when and what the different series in the League are'
 edited: "4/29/23"
 date: "4/29/23"
 authorID: 557730